-Oil Rises on Inventories and OPEC+ Data
+Oil price Rises on Inventories and OPEC+ Data

 Oil prices

-Crude oil prices were trying to recover on Friday, after a series of strong losses that lasted for three consecutive sessions, as oil prices fell to nine-month lows.
+Crude oil price is trying to recover on Friday, after a series of strong losses that lasted for three consecutive sessions, as oil prices fell to nine-month lows.
 This price recovery was driven by a combination of key factors that supported energy markets and improved the outlook for oil demand.
 One of the most prominent reasons that contributed to the improvement in oil prices is the positive data released by the Energy Information Administration in the United States.

 The data showed that U.S. oil inventories fell by 6.9 million barrels over the past week, more than double the initial estimate that had expected a decline of just 900,000 barrels.
 This significant drop in inventories reflects an improvement in U.S. demand for Crude oil, boosting optimism in markets about the recovery of demand in the world’s largest crude consumer market.
 As a result, oil prices rose in early trading, with spot Brent crude prices rising 0.55% to $72.933 a barrel, while U.S. West Texas Intermediate crude spot prices settled 0.30% higher at $69.95 a barrel.
 Along with positive data on inventories, OPEC+ decisions provided additional support to oil markets.
 The organization announced the extension of voluntary oil production cuts for an additional two months, until the end of November.

-Impact of OPEC decisions on global oil market
+Impact of OPEC decisions on Oil price

 In response to economic pressures and price volatility in global oil markets, OPEC+ has decided to extend its previously imposed production cuts.
 This decision represents an important strategic step aimed at supporting price stability in light of the current economic challenges, while reflecting the alliance’s efforts to balance the oil market.
 OPEC+’s move to extend production cuts comes in a context of significant volatility in oil markets.
 After a series of losses in oil prices, falling for several consecutive sessions to nine-month lows, data from the US Energy Information Administration showed a significant drop in oil inventories, which contributed to optimism in the markets.
 However, continued weak prices and weak global demand, With the economic slowdown in China, OPEC+ has taken additional steps to ensure market stability.